jk2908/drift/packages/solas/README.md

 Solas is a minimal React meta-framework powered by Vite, created for experimenting with routing, streaming, and prerendering with React Server Components.

-It has not been rigorously tested yet (there are currently no automated tests) ... and broken behaviour should be expected.
+Solas is experimental and currently has no automated test suite, so expect rough edges.

 Solas currently requires Bun 1.2+ on your `PATH`.
 You can still manage dependencies with `npm`, `pnpm`, or `yarn`, but the Solas CLI and Vite plugin runtime use Bun APIs directly.